-Clark Hill’s Diversity and Inclusion Committee directs three core programs that serve as the cornerstones of our effort to make the firm a welcoming workplace and to effectively prepare the leaders of the future:
+Clark Hill’s Diversity and Inclusion Committee directs four core programs that serve as the cornerstones of our effort to make the firm a welcoming workplace and to effectively prepare the leaders of the future:

 - Clark Hill THRIVE, emphasizing the value of multiculturalism

 - Clark Hill BOLD, preparing and promoting women for leadership

 - Clark Hill PRIDE, elevating and supporting lesbian, gay, bisexual, transgender and questioning (LGBTQ) lawyers, professionals and staff

 - Clark Hill Veterans’ Group, encouraging the retention, advancement, and recruitment of veterans